Communicating Findings

 Remember our elevator pitch?
 Thinking about audience should be second, after you identify your core story.

-Let’s try to adapt our elevator pitch to two different audiences:
+Let’s try to adapt our example elevator pitch to two different audiences:

 Spruce trees evolved to burn, AND as a result, wildfire is an important part of the boreal forest ecosystem.
 BUT, climate change is making fires burn hotter and more frequently, and those fires are now beginning to threaten people who live near the boreal forest.
 THEREFORE, researchers are designing fire mitigation strategies that protect these communities while simultaneously providing towns with spaces to farm or recreate.